 How To Practice and Prepare For High Altitude Trekking?

-There are a few things to take in consideration.
-The general and more important thing though, is to climb slowly and gradually.
+There are a few things to take into consideration.
+The general and more important thing though is to climb slowly and gradually.

-If you are training at sea level or at a low altitude, your training should focus on aerobic exercices, such as running, cycling or swimming.
+If you are training at sea level or at a low altitude, your training should focus on aerobic exercises, such as running, cycling, or swimming.
 If there are hills and slopes you can climb, it’s even better.
-The goal is to improve your body’s effectiveness of consuming oxygen.
-I personally do a lot of speed walking and a some swimming, in order to remain in shape for my next trek.
+The goal is to improve your body’s effectiveness in consuming oxygen.
+I personally do a lot of speed walking and some swimming, in order to remain in shape for my next trek.

 This is commonly done when you go for big, very high treks such as climbing Mount Kilimanjaro for example.
 It doesn’t mean you shouldn’t apply the same principles even for more modest hikes.